 Fâzil Pasha’s journey unfolds like a tapestry woven across continents.
 He was an anti-colonial freedom fighter and social reformer, as well as a seeker and provider of sacred knowledge for 19th-century scholars and students of Mecca.
 Earning many different titles throughout his life, he was also recognised as an emir who restored Dhofar to its historical legacy.
 Additionally, he held the esteemed position as a minister for Sultan Abdul Hamid II, earning a title by which he is remembered to this very day.

-Fâzil Pasha was laid to rest at the Sultan Mehmed mausoleum compound, after an incredible life journey that took him from the shores of Malabār all the way to Istanbul’s imperial chambers.
+Fâzil Pasha was laid to rest at the Sultan Mahmud mausoleum compound, after an incredible life journey that took him from the shores of Malabār all the way to Istanbul’s imperial chambers.
 His tombstone serves as a source of reflection and contemplation for people around the world, but especially for Malabāris such as myself.

 Edited by Leila Khansa